 This week’s round-up – tired and very hungry all of the time.
 I think this is largely down to a change in the training phase and getting back to work post-Christmas, rather than the change in the diet itself.
 I think it may be a little early to notice any marked changes just yet.

-One point, however, I have not craved meat or fish at all, which I am quite surprised but pretty pleased about.
+One point, however, I have not craved meat or fish at all, which I am quite surprised about but pretty pleased to note.